 We rely on distribution facilities in Australia, Brazil, Canada, China, Hong Kong, Japan, Luxembourg, Switzerland, the United Kingdom and the United States, all of which are operated by third-party vendors, for substantially all of our product distribution.
 Our contracts for these facilities expire at various times, and we may be unable to successfully renegotiate such agreements on terms attractive to us.
 In addition, we may be unable to terminate such contracts at our convenience.
 There can be no assurance that we will be able to enter into other contracts for distribution centers on acceptable terms, which could disrupt our operations.
 Our distribution facilities include computer controlled and automated equipment, and their operations are complicated and may be subject to a number of risks related to security or computer viruses, the proper operation of software and hardware, electronic or power interruptions or other system failures.
 In addition, because substantially all of our products are distributed from these distribution centers, our operations could also be interrupted by labor difficulties, or by floods, fires or other natural disasters or force majeure events.
-For instance, during the height of the COVID-19 pandemic in 2020 and 2021 some of our distribution centers and wholesale channel customers experienced temporary closures, and certain of our warehouses experienced a shortage of labor and increased labor costs as a result of the financial incentives provided by the government in response to COVID-19, which encouraged employees to forgo their employment opportunities with us.

 Additionally, our potential, anticipated growth will require further investments into our supply chain and operations capabilities, including but not limited to new warehouses or other facilities.
-For instance, in the third quarter of 2022 we entered into third party logistics and warehouse services agreement for a new, highly-automated fulfillment center in Atlanta (USA) to facilitate our future omnichannel growth in North America and lower our handling cost over time through automation.
+For instance, in the third quarter of 2022 we entered into a third party logistics and warehouse services agreement for a new, highly-automated fulfillment center in Atlanta (USA) to facilitate our future omnichannel growth in North America and lower our handling cost over time through automation.
+In the second quarter of 2023, we also signed a similar contract for a new fulfillment center in Belgium (Beringen).
 If our partner's ability to scale warehouse operations and automation is unsuccessful or if the warehouse automation does not provide the anticipated benefits or it does not meet market demands, our financial condition and results of operations can be adversely impacted.